MayamaTakeshi/sip-lab/README.md

   npm install sip-lab
 ```

+Be patient because we will need to download pjproject and build it.

+We will also download rapidjson.

 To test from within this repo just build and install by doing:
 ```
   npm install -g node-gyp